Richard N. Frye: Proponent of Persian culture

 In August 1953, shortly before the fall of Mosaddegh, the prominent Iranian linguist Ali Akbar Dehkhoda gave Frye the title "Irandoost" (meaning 'iranophile').

 The Qavam House, where the famous Shiraz University Asia Institute was founded.
 Frye headed the institute from 1969 to 1974.

 In addition, Frye was a long-standing supporter of Assyrian continuity, and valued the historical and ancestral connection between modern Assyrians and the Ancient Mesopotamians.

 A ceremony was held in Iran on June 27, 2004, to pay tribute to the six-decade endeavors of Frye on his lifetime contribution to Iranian studies, research work on the Persian language, and the history and culture of Iran.

 In his will, Frye expressed his wish to be buried next to the Zayandeh River in Isfahan.
 The request was approved by Iranian President Mahmoud Ahmadinejad in September 2007.

 Two other American scholars of Iranian studies, Arthur Pope and Phyllis Ackerman, are already buried there.

-In 2010 the Iranian government gave a house in Isfahan to Professor Frye in recognition of his services to Iranian studies.
+In 2010 the Iranian government gave a house in Isfahan to Frye in recognition of his services to Iranian studies.

 On June 8, 2014, the family of Frye decided to cremate his remains after waiting more than two months for official Iranian permission to bury him in Isfahan.
 His death coincided with growing resentment by Iranian hardliners over signs of reconciliation with the United States after decades of estrangement.
 It is not clear what the family intended to do with his ashes.

 Richard Foltz dedicated his book A History of the Tajiks: Iranians of the East to Frye's memory.